-Whale Hill Primary School has appointed from our SLT S Marsden to be our Designated Safeguarding Lead.
-This person has the overall responsibility for safeguarding and child protection and has the appropriate status, authority and training to undertake such a role and is able to provide advice and support to other staff on child welfare, safeguarding and child protection matters.
-This person/s is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
-The Designated Safeguarding Leads (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 20201).
+Whale Hill Primary School has appointed from our SLT Mrs S Marsden to be the Designated Safeguarding Lead.
+This person has the overall responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place), a role which carries a significant level of responsibility.
+The Designated Safeguarding Lead has the appropriate status and authority within the school to carry out the duties of the post and is given the additional time, funding, training, resources and support needed to carry out the role effectively.
+The Designated Safeguarding Lead will also provide advice and support to other staff on child welfare, safeguarding and child protection matters.
+This person is able to take part in strategy discussions and inter agency meetings and to support other trained staff to do so as well as contribute to the assessment of children.
+The Designated Safeguarding Lead (and any Deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns (KCSIE 2023).